Capability-Wise/Capability-Wise.github.io/_posts/blogs/2022-08-17-eInvoicingExplainedPeppolIntro.md

 ---
 layout: blog-layout1
-title: "eInvoicing Explained - Intro to Peppol"
+title: "eInvoicing Explained - Introduction to Peppol"
 date: 2022-08-17 10:00:00 +1000
 categories: blog business
 series: "eInvoicing-explained"
 comments: true
 permalink: /insights/20220817-03
 excerpt-image: /assets/img/blogs/business-change.jpg
 excerpt: "Every industry has it's own jargon..
 In eInvoicing one of the frequently used terms is Peppol.
-So what is 'The Peppol Network'?"
+So what is 'Peppol' and 'The Peppol Network', and how can it help my business?"
 tags: Invoice eInvoicing government business peppol eDelivery
 ---